 Aboriginal heritage exclusion zones will be established to protect selected features/items of significance and scarred trees that have been identified to remain in-situ throughout construction.
-Relevant locations are described in Appendix B.
+Relevant locations were identified in RMM AH7 of the Response to DPIE Request for Information and/or Appendix E of the Amendment Report - refer to Appendix B for specific locations.